CERTCC/Vultron/docs/topics/process_models/em/working_with_others.md

 ### Untrustworthy Participants.

 Unfortunately, not all potential CVD Participants are equally trustworthy with vulnerability information.

+!!! example "Examples of Untrustworthy Participants"

+    We can provide a few examples of potentially untrustworthy Participants:

-For example, a Vendor might have sub-par operational security or even business practices that result in adversaries often finding out about vulnerabilities in their products before the end of an embargo period.
-Participants might also be subject to regulatory regimes in which they are required by law to share known vulnerabilities with government agencies having oversight responsibilities.
+    - A Participant might have sub-par operational security or even business practices that result in adversaries often finding out about vulnerabilities in their products before the end of an embargo period.
+    - Participants might be subject to regulatory regimes in which they are required by law to share known vulnerabilities with government agencies having oversight responsibilities.
+Depending on the jurisdiction, these agencies might not be bound by the same embargoes as the other Participants in the case.
+    - The Participants in a case might consider a government agency to be an adversary itself and therefore not trustworthy with non-public vulnerability information.

+    In these or similar scenarios, these concerns might lead to the exclusion of otherwise trustworthy Participants from an embargo.

 !!! note ""